McIndi/mast.installer/mast/installer/files/contrib/templates/getting-started.md

     $ ./mast-system save -a dev -c username:password -D new_domain

 That's it, simple really, but this is all in dev.
 There are a lot more restrictions about making changes in our qa and prod environments.
-Next we will do a full-fledged deployment to our qa environment.

 # Conclusion